 What Is Melanoma?

-Melanoma (pronounced: mel-eh-NOE-muh) is a type of cancer that begins in a melanocyte (pronounced: meh-LAN-uh-site), a cell in the top layer of skin (the epidermis).
-Melanocytes make melanin (pronounced MEL-eh-nun), the pigment that gives skin its color.
+Melanoma (mel-eh-NOE-muh) is a type of cancer that begins in a melanocyte (meh-LAN-uh-site), a cell in the top layer of skin (the epidermis).
+Melanocytes make melanin (MEL-eh-nun), the pigment that gives skin its color.

 Melanoma also can develop in other parts of the body, like the eyes, mouth, genitals, and anal area.